 Ethical approval for undergraduate projects is dealt with at departmental level, and undergraduate students should apply for approval according to the procedures set out by their department.
 However, if the proposed project presents particularly complex ethical issues (for instance, it concerns terrorism or political extremism), the applicant’s supervisor should submit the application to AHEC for approval.

-The committee will respond to submissions within a maximum of 10 working days.
+The committee will aim to respond to submissions within a maximum of 10 working days.
 The applicant should not start the research until approval has been given.
+Please note that although we try to do everything within this time limit sometimes it is just not possible due to staff workload or periods of leave.
+You should submit your application with plenty of time so that delays don’t affect your research.

 Submission forms